- Filecoin is a decentralized protocol that enables anyone to rent out spare storage space on their computer.

 - The Filecoin mainnet launched in October 2020.

-Would you rent out your house on AirBnB?
+Would you rent out your house on Airbnb?
 How about just renting out some space on your computer?

-Filecoin wants you to do just that.
+Filecoin wants to let you do just that.

 What is Filecoin?